-Because all our schools have similar facilities, there are very few exceptional reasons that mean that a child can only attend one particular school.
+There are very few exceptional reasons that mean a child can only attend one particular school.
 For example, all schools can cope with common childhood complaints such as asthma or diabetes.

-If you think there are exceptional social or medical reasons that mean your child can only attend one particular school this you must:
+If you think there are exceptional social or medical reasons why your child can only attend one particular school you must:

-Next January/February the Cabinet Member Advisory Group will meet to consider any exceptional reasons supported by evidence from independent professionals and make recommendations to Cabinet Members.
+Every January/February our Cabinet Member Advisory Group meet to consider any exceptional reasons supported by evidence from independent professionals and make recommendations to Cabinet Members.

 After Cabinet Members have made a decision we will write to you telling you the priority your application has been given.
 This is not an offer of a place.
-If you apply on time you cannot ask for exceptional reasons to be considered by Cabinet Members after the offers have been made unless the circumstances are new.
+If you apply on time you cannot ask for exceptional reasons to be considered by Cabinet Members after the offers have been made unless there are new circumstances.
 If you are not offered a place at your preferred school you have the right of appeal.

 If you make a late application because you could not apply on time, and you think you have exceptional social or medical reasons, you can send evidence to be considered by Cabinet Members.
 If your application is given exceptional social or medical priority and the school you have applied for is full you will not be offered a place.
 Your child's name will be placed on the waiting list which is kept in strict priority order.

-To qualify as living in the catchment area of a school, your child must live there when the application is made and when your child starts the school in September.
-If you have moved house recently you will need to provide proof of your address.
-If you are renting a property, the tenancy agreement must cover the time of your application until the time of starting school.
+If you have recently moved house you will need to provide proof of your address.
+If you are renting a property the tenancy agreement must cover the time of your application until the time of starting school.

 Solihull community schools and voluntary controlled and some academies use this definition of a sibling.
 Other schools may use a different definition.
-Some schools do not give priority to younger siblings.
-You should check the admission arrangements for each relevant school.
+As some schools do not give priority to younger siblings you should check the admission arrangements for your preferred school.

 The brother or sister must live at the same address and could be:

-If possible we will offer twins and other multiple birth children places at the same school.
+We will offer twins and other multiple birth children places at the same school if possible.

-Some, but not all, schools give priority in their admission criteria to children of staff in either or both of the following circumstances:
+Some schools give priority to children of staff in either or both of the following circumstances:

-- b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage
+- the member of staff is recruited to fill a vacant post for which there is a skill shortage